magicuidesign/magicui/CONTRIBUTING.md

 pnpm dev
 ```

+## How to add a new component

-2. Read the [example PR](https://github.com/magicuidesign/magicui/pull/12) to learn which files you need to add. **You only need to change 5 files to add a new component or effect** and it only takes around 10 minutes of work!
+Read the [example PR](https://github.com/magicuidesign/magicui/pull/12) to learn which files you need to add. **You only need to change 5 files to add a new component or effect** and it only takes around 10 minutes of work!

 ## Ask for help